 Capital gains are taxable at the rate of 10 percent in both the FBiH and the RS.

 Losses may be carried forward for 5 years.
-The carryback of tax losses is not defined.
+The carryback of tax losses is not allowed.

 Yes, tax grouping is generally allowed in the FBiH under the following conditions:

-Legal entity should be registered in relevant court register depending on company location.
+Legal entity should be registered with the relevant court register depending on company location.

 First transfer of new building is subject to VAT at flat rate of 17 percent.

 Real estate transfer tax to be considered (see above).